-To hunt ruffed grouse in Massachusetts you must have certain licenses and permits, which you can buy through MassFishHunt.
+To ruffed grouse in Massachusetts you must have the certain licenses and permits, which you can buy through MassFishHunt.

 Shotguns (including smoothbore muzzleloaders): No larger than #1 birdshot (pellet diameter equal to or less than 0.160 inches) can be used for Ruffed Grouse hunting.

-You must wear a hunter orange cap when hunting for ruffed grouse on WMA's where pheasant or quail are stocked during the pheasant or quail season.
+Hunters must wear a blaze orange cap when hunting for ruffed grouse on WMAs where pheasant or quail are stocked during the pheasant or quail season.

-You are not required to report your harvest for ruffed grouse.
+You do not have to report harvest for ruffed grouse.

 The first Saturday after Columbus Day to the Saturday after Thanksgiving.